 When it comes to clean transport, it’s not all sci-fi.
 Montréal also holds the ranking as North America’s most bike-friendly city, with 846 kilometres of bike lanes and paths – 590 km of which are still accessible throughout the winter months.
-There’s also the BIXI bike-sharing network of 6,250 bikes available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI which zips past at speeds up to 32 km.h!
-As of summer 2019, both the JUMP e-bike system provided by Uber and Lime’s green scooters are also available, allowing drop-off anywhere within their respective ride zones.
+Additionally, the BIXI bike-sharing network of 6,250 bikes are available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI!

 A directory of game-changing transportation organizations and institutes